-Converting 140km to Miles Per Hour: A Comprehensive Guide
+Converting 140km to Miles Per Hour: A complete walkthrough

 Understanding how to convert units of measurement is a fundamental skill in many fields, from everyday life to advanced scientific calculations.
-This article will delve into the conversion of 140 kilometers (km) into miles per hour (mph), explaining the process step-by-step, exploring the underlying principles, and addressing common questions surrounding unit conversions.
+But this article will get into the conversion of 140 kilometers (km) into miles per hour (mph), explaining the process step-by-step, exploring the underlying principles, and addressing common questions surrounding unit conversions.
 This guide aims to equip you with not only the answer but also a thorough understanding of the conversion process, allowing you to perform similar conversions independently in the future.

 Introduction: The Importance of Unit Conversion